 Provide education and guidance to patients and family members in maintaining good health, disease prevention and home care under supervision of a physician.
 Attends regularly scheduled continuing education programs to ensure current knowledge of procedures and health care plans and protocols.
 Attend outpatient clinics and assists with patient management.
 Facilitate communication between own team and other consulting medical services.
 Requests consultations with other departments, as necessary.
 Acts as liaison with other medical services (social work, rehabilitation medicine, etc.).
 Provide first or second assist in operating room, as required.
 Remove and/or reinforce sutures.
 Evaluate wounds, changes dressings and performs wound care.

-Two years' of orthopedic experience preferred.
-Specifically, orthopedic oncology experience.
+Preferred Qualifications: Two years' experience preferred.
 Ability to use various billing and patient information computer systems preferred.
 Knowledge of various payer processing and submission guidelines preferred.
 Experience in IDX and PCS preferred.
 Knowledge of third party payer requirements.

 Knowledge of medical terminology, Anatomy, Physiology, Chemistry, Psychology, Pharmacology, Clinical Medicine, Radiology, Microbiology and Pathology as acquired through completion of an accredited program.

 Must be registered by the Board of Medical Examiners of Maryland.